phil294/AHK_X11/README.md

 More tips:
 - Some values are cached internally while the thread is running, so repeated commands may run faster
 - The first time an AtSpi-related command (`Control`-*, `WinGetText`, ... see "Accessibility" section above) runs, the interface needs to be initialized which can take some time (0-5s)
 - Searching for windows is slow.
-Querying the active window is not.
-Also, windows are internally cached by their ID during the lifetime of the thread, so e.g. `WinActivate, ahk_id %win_id%` will be much much faster than `WinActivate, window name`.
-So for many window operations you might want to do a single `WinGet, win_id, ID` beforehand and then reuse that `%win_id`.
+Querying the active window or specifying an ID is not.
+For example, `WinActivate, ahk_id %win_id%` will be much much faster than `WinActivate, window name`.
+So for many window operations you might want to do a single `WinGet, win_id, ID` beforehand and then reuse that `%win_id%`.

 ## Contributing